crystal-lang/rfcs/text/0017-improved-annotations.md

 end
 ```

-The compiler validates arguments provided to the annotation based on the constructor(s) of the class-based annotation.
+Class-based annotations may have one or more `macro annotated` macros defined within it.
+These macros are used to define the various overloads that can be used to "construct" an annotation.
+If the arguments, both positional and named, do not match any of the overloads, a compile time error will be raised.
 E.g. `@[NotBlank(allow_nil: "foo")]` or `@[NotBlank("foo")]` would result in a compile time error like `@[NotBlank] parameter 'allow_nil' expects Bool, not String` that is pointing at the invalid arg.
+Constructors of this type are expected to use `Crystal::Macros::*` based typed, such as `Def` or `StringLiteral`, not runtime/stdlib types.

+If a class-based annotations does _not_ have any `macro annotated` macros, it'll fall back on runtime constructors (`initialize` or `self.new` overloads), with the same behavior.
+If the annotation _does_ have at least one `macro annotated`, then they will be used and will _not_ fallback on runtime constructors.
+A class-based annotation may be setup to accept any argument like existing annotations via `macro annotated(*args, **kwargs); end`.

 Class-based annotations's values may still be accessed at compile time, either via position or name.
 Unlike existing annotations, accessing a value that wasn't explicitly provided will return the constructor parameter's default value if one exists.
 For example, given `@[NotBlank]` with no arguments: `ann["allow_nil"]` returns `false` and `ann["message"]` returns `"This value should not be blank."`.
 Positional access works the same way: `ann[0]` and `ann[1]` return the respective defaults.